MicrosoftDocs/biztalk-docs/biztalk/core/how-to-add-a-scope-shape1.md

 ---
-description: "Learn more about: How to Add a Scope Shape"
+description: "Learn how to add a Scope shape for exception handling in BizTalk Server."
 title: "How to Add a Scope Shape1 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"